 Dishes that Pair Perfectly with Middle Eastern Lentil Soup

-Try serving this Middle Eastern lentil soup with fresh, baked, or fried pita bread squares on the side and a squeeze of lemon to add a zesty tang.
+For a more filling meal, try serving this Middle Eastern lentil soup with fresh, baked, or fried pita bread squares on the side.
+Also, don’t forget a squeeze of lemon to add a zesty tang.

 Shorabet Adas: The Recipe

-- 1 Medium onion, finely chopped
+- 1 medium onion finely chopped

 - 1½ tbsp olive oil